 It was at the end of the 1950s, when the young teacher Jānis Apals, as the first one in Latvia, decided to examine to what degree ancient Latvian legends carried any historical truth.
 He checked over 100 lakes and found 10 ancient settlements: a new category was defined and listed: lake fortresses.
 He was important to underwater archaeology.

 He excavated Āraiši Lake Fortress himself, a Latgallian site dating back to the 10th century AD.
 But nobody in Latvia had thought before to actually make the original site rise again, as a (re)constructed archaeological open-air museum.
-In the mid 1990s, it was exactly this he did – real pioneering and groundbreaking work for experimental archaeology in Latvia In those days, doing experiments was hardly done.
+In the mid-1990s, it was exactly this he did – real pioneering and groundbreaking work for experimental archaeology in Latvia.
+In those days, doing experiments was hardly done.
 Jānis showed, if you follow a good strategy, you can learn a lot about the past through experimentation.
-The research of the Lake Fortress and making the site come to life again became the archaeologist’s life’s fulfilment.
+The research of the Lake Fortress and making the site come to life again became the archaeologist’s life’s fulfillment.
 Nowadays Āraiši Lake Fortress is visited by over 10,000 tourists yearly. Āraiši Lake Fortress is Jānis’ monument where we remember him.

 The pioneer he was, he brought experimental archaeology and archaeological open-air museums in Latvia from the very beginning to the prosperity where it stands now; with so many more people involved.
 We thank You for that.
 It should be mentioned that thanks to Jānis Apals, the archaeological excavations in Cēsis Medieval Castle started in the 1970s, the leadership of which later was taken over by his wife Zigrīda Apala.